-- Strain juice from cherries and place cherries with the apples in the mixing bowl.
+- Strain juice from canned tart cherries and place cherries with the apples in the mixing bowl.

-- Into the juice mixture stir in cinnamon, flour and salt until well blended.
+- Into the juice mixture stir in cinnamon, 1/2 of the sugar, cornstarch and salt until well blended.

 - Then pour over cherry apple mixture and set aside for 15 minutes.